privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

     // Seller specific signals that include information about the context
     // (e.g. Category blocks Publisher has chosen and so on).
 This can
     // not be fetched real-time from Key-Value Server.
-    // This is passed to ScoreAd() in AuctionConfig object, the key in JSON being
+    // This is passed to ScoreAd() in AuctionConfig JSON object, the key in JSON
-    // "sellerSignals".
+    // being "sellerSignals".
     // Note: This is passed by client in AuctionConfig in SelectWinningAdRequest
     // to SellerFrontEnd service.
 This data is copied from AuctionConfig.
     // The serialized string can be deserialized to a JSON object.